Skip to content

 A. Glance down the opened application.
 Is there a "blank" next to any of the questions (fields)?
 Is the word "Verified" showing in the field?
 Make sure any field that has the word “Verified” in the field, is filled in with a value.
 During the lottery, answer "Yes" or "No".
 Beginning January 1, you may use "N/A" to populate the blank/verify fields.

 Also, is the record polished?
+(That requires a checkmark.)
 Or is there a duplicate record to be resolved?
+(Take that checkmark out.)
 Was the record locked for Administrative Approval?
 These are a few reasons you cannot approve it.

 Q. Can a parent/guardian see the notes?